Phy3hogga/Waitbar/README.md

 # Configurable Multi-Stage Waitbar for Matlab

 Fully configuarble waitbar for matlab which allows multiple progress bars to be simultaneously shown with respective labels and colour association.

 This code was originally written for Matlab R2018A.

 ### Example

-Example use of waitbar.m where three progressbars are simultaneously displayed and update as each of the nested loops are iterated through.
+Example use of Multiple_Wait_Bar.m as seen in Test_Wait_Bar.m ; where three seperate progressbars are simultaneously displayed and update as each of the three nested loops are iterated through.

+Note the use of the multiple-wait bar once per-iteration cycle instead of updating the figure once per each individual change in value for each bar.
+This is done to reduce the overhead time in re-drawing the waitbar figure.

 ```matlab
 %Set progressbar titles